Hello,

 Why create it?

-Originally I set out to add functionality to lilybin but was taken back by their lilypond version restrictions.
-I am confident in bash and wanted to more fully understand how version management works.
+Initially, my goal was to enhance LilyBin's functionality, but their LilyPond version constraints held me back.
+I am confident in Bash and wanted to more fully understand how version management works.